41. Wake Me, That I May Know the Terrors of Mundane Delusion to Be But Dreams

-Wrapped in the blanket of hope, I slept long.
-I dreamt that I was sitting on a throne.
-My face held a bouquet of smiles.
-My smiles withered, and the petals of merriment dropped, one by one.
-Then suddenly, I beheld myself in rags, sitting on the hard stones of poverty.
-I cried, and my teardrops fell on the unheeding, unrelenting stones of my circumstances.
+Wrapped in the blanket of hope I slept long.
+I dreamed I was sitting on a throne, my face wreathed in smiles.
+My smiles withered, and the petals of my merriment dropped away one by one.
+Suddenly I beheld myself in rags.
+Seated on the hard stones of poverty I wept, and my teardrops fell on the unheeding, unrelenting stones of my present circumstances.

 The world passed me by in mocking silence.
-I cried for Thy help.
-Thou didst wake me at last, through the force of my gathered cries.
-I laughed to find myself neither rich nor poor, but safe forever in Thy arms.
+I cried out for Thy help, and Thou didst wake me at last through the force of my desperation.
+I laughed to find myself at last neither rich nor poor, but safe forever in Thy arms.

-So do Thou wake me from this dream of smiling opulence and crying poverty.
+Oh!
+Waken all anxious souls from their dreams of smiling opulence and crying poverty.

-Deliver me, O Maker of dream‐worlds, from the ugly nightmares of death!
+O Maker of dream‐worlds, deliver me forever from the nightmares of disease and death!

-Wake in me immortality: Wake in me unshaken calmness, that I may know that the fierce terrors of mundane delusion are but dreams.
+Wake me to immortality!
+Wake me to unshaken calmness, that I may know the fierce terrors of mundane delusion to be only dreams.